 Back pain is among the most debilitating pains that you can experience.
 The back is a complicated network of bones, joints, ligaments, and muscles.
 You can sprain ligaments, strain muscles, rupture discs, and irritate joints.
 Unfortunately, all of these injuries can lead to extreme back pain.
-Gymnasts are known for their agility and are subject to various injuries.
-Therefore you may be asking: “Where can I find a good physical therapist who works with gymnasts near me?”
-After all, if a physical therapist keeps gymnasts in fine form and function, they can surely deal with your back pain, correct?
+The elderly are not known for their agility and are subject to various injuries.
+Therefore you may be asking: “Where can I find a good physical therapist who works with elderly near me?”
+After all, if a physical therapist keeps the elderly in fine form and function, they can surely deal with your back pain, correct?
 Now, let’s talk about what you need to know about managing your back pain with physical therapy.

 Exploring Back Pain

 Back pain can be wide-ranging in symptoms.
 It can be a muscle ache to a sharp, burning, or impaling sensation.
 Also, the pain may travel down to your legs and make bending, twisting, lifting, standing, and walking very difficult.